Fast Facts About Assisted Living

 essential questions to ask when you call or visit an assisted

-helps you decide which assisted living facility is right for you.
+guide helps you decide which assisted living facility is right for

-Use it to evaluate the services, features and policies offered by
+you.
+Use it to evaluate the services, features and policies offered

-Assisted Living Costs - Is it true that assisted
+Compare Assisted Living Costs - Is it true that

-living costs more than living at home?
-This cost comparison can
+assisted living costs more than living at home?
+This cost

-Assisted Living Regulations by U.S. State - Directory
+Check Assisted Living Regulations by U.S. State -

-of assisted living licensing reports by state.
-Find regulation
+Directory of assisted living licensing reports by state.
+Find

-standards in your state as well as inspection summaries and
+regulation standards in your state as well as inspection summaries

 Redefining Senior Care